mantidproject/documents/Project-Management/ILL/SANS_Discussion.md

 ## Beam center (gravity)

 * Currently center of mass of the direct beam is calculated, then the detector is moved in vertical axis such that the beam center is at z=0.

-* Is this a good approximation?
+Is this a good approximation?

 * [TOF] Beam center can be calculated for each wavelength bin.
-Cannot move the detector, but can move the counts correspondingly
+Cannot move the detector, but can move the counts correspondingly.

 * Is this a good approximation?
 Would analytical correction for gravity (essentially z+=gtˆ2/2) be applicable?